ScarlettRobotics/Lesson-1/README.md

 > You can use Google to find this information or this [FTC Documentation](https://ftctechnh.github.io/ftc_app/doc/javadoc/index.html)

+To navigate to the Java file, go to TeamCode/src/main/java/org.firstinspires.ftc.teamcode.

 ## Setting Up An _OpMode_

 These are the steps the Robot will go through: